 Senduri is a contemporary language from the planet Tekuo with deep historical roots.
 Its speakers are a race of Ike, who call themselves and their language Senduri.
-They call their home the Turi archipelago.
+They live in the remote Turi archipelago, an autonomous territory ruled from Mohai.

-Most Senduri are also fluent in Lemohai though a large minority are monoglot Senduri speakers A smaller minority are monoglot Lemohai speakers as the remote archipelago has long been ruled from Mohai.
+Most Senduri are also fluent in Lemohai though a large minority are monoglot Senduri speakers A smaller minority are monoglot Lemohai speakers.
 There are some 2.1 million native speakers.

 It is also a popular language to learn.
 Some tourists learn it before visiting the islands, linguists and conlangers learn it because of its unusual nature and Lemohai-speaking Senduri learn it to better connect with their heritage.